 Roland Dorgelès, Sur la route mandarine, Paris, Albin Michel, 1925

-Cat-Bâ (island in the Along bay populated by Chinese fishers), is old Asia, Hongay civilisation : you choose.
-They are, I believe, unique in the world, these mines of Hongay where coal is extracted in pit mines.
-Campha, Hatu, Monplanet, these huge parts of amphitheatres sized at the same dimensions as small hills,.
-They are huge black stairs which ascent towards the sky and their faces are so smooth, so straight, that one would believe that the coal was cut in slices, like as if it was some monstrous sort of cake.
+Cat-Bâ (an island in the Along bay populated by Chinese fishers), is old Asia, or Hongay civilisation: you choose.
+They are, I believe, unique in the world, the mines of Hongay where coal is extracted in open pits.
+Campha, Hatu, Monplanet, these huge constructions of amphitheaters scaled at the same dimensions as small hills.
+They are huge black stairs which ascend towards the sky and their faces are so smooth, so straight, that one would believe that the coal was cut in slices, like as if it was some monstrous sort of cake.
 Nothing is at the human scale.
 Everything is too tall, too vast, and the natives who dig on the slopes only appear like human specks of dust, on these jet-black terraces.
 The road leads from one quarry to another, along the sea, cutting through villages, crossing through passes, traversing the forests.

 The only master is the mine.
-Everything that my eye touches, from the heights of the hills, belongs to it.
-Everything, to the great bay which gorges itself upon millions of francs to try to construct an impossible port.
+Everything that my eye touches, seen from the heights of the hills, belongs to it.
+Everything, to the great bay which gorges itself upon millions of francs in an effort to build an impossible port.
 It is because of the mine that the sailors arrive for their cargoes, that the Tonkinese work with their pick axes at the open pits, that the prospectors slip through the virgin forest, looking for new deposits.
 All along the wharf, cranes tirelessly raise their iron arms, trains fill themselves and them empty themselves, always renewed.
-Villages arrise from the earth, with hhuts all the same, constructed in series.
-It is for the mine... it produces everything for itself... the barges, the tools, the boilers, even the rize for the coolies.
+Villages arrise from the earth, with identical huts, mass produced in series.
+It is for the mine... it produces everything for itself... the barges, the tools, the boilers, even the rice for the coolies.
 It is rich, very rich... twenty-nine million francs of total profits last year, more than its capital.
-Close to twenty million of admitted reserves, free stock distributed to shareholders, the title of 250 francs now quoted at 7-10,0000.
+Close to twenty million admitted reserves, free stock distributed to shareholders, the title of 250 francs now quoted at 7-10,0000.
 Yes , formidably rich... the 74,000 stocks which at 7,000 per stock are valued today at more than half a billion francs!

 SOS Indochine by Andrée Viollis written in 1932 (find the entirety elsewhere)